Distinguished Eagle Scout Award

 In short, Distinguished Eagle Scouts are those that have risen to the top of their avocation or vocation at a national level.

-- Rick Bragga, Vice-Chair of the National Eagle Scout Association
+- Rick Bragga, Vice-President of the National Eagle Scout Association

 HOW TO GET THE AWARD